Digital study tools

 Deakin's digital study tools

-- If you are new to Deakin, make sure you review the Digital Tools section of UniStart, which provides an overview of the tools most used by Deakin students (DeakinSync, unit sites, Turnitin, Skype for Business).
+- If you are new to Deakin, make sure you review the Digital Tools topic and activities in UniStart, as it provides an overview of the tools most used by Deakin students (DeakinSync, unit sites, Turnitin, Skype for Business).

 - Use the Deakin assignment planner to prepare a schedule for your next assignment.